Genivia/ugrep/README.md

 <a name="format"/>

-### Customizing the output in JSON, XML, CSV, C++, and replacing matches using group captures
+### Customizing the output in JSON, XML, CSV, C++, and replacing matches with group captures using --format

 To recursively search for lines with `TODO` and display C++ file matches in JSON with line number properties: